selimchiki/AppleWatchFaces/readme.md

 1. **Can I download this from the app store ?**

-  At this time, Apple is not ready for developer created watch faces -- **Typical reponse from Apple if you submit an iOS app that has a watch face:**
+  At this time, Apple is not ready for developer created watch faces -- **Typical response from Apple if you submit an iOS app that has a watch face:**

   Guideline 4.2.4 - Design - Minimum Functionality